basdvreugd5/laranotes-ai/README.md

-# LaraNotes API
+# LaraNotes AI

-LaraNotes API is a small, API-only Laravel application built as a **clean, idiomatic reference**.
+LaraNotes is a small Laravel application demonstrating **clean, idiomatic Laravel architecture** with a deliberately minimal feature set.

-It demonstrates how I apply the same architectural principles shown in *LaraNote*—Laravel conventions, clear responsibility boundaries, and restraint around abstractions—in an API context.

-This repository is intended to be a **companion reference** to LaraNote, not a progression in complexity.
+The project focuses on clarity, restraint around abstractions, and strong separation of responsibilities while remaining close to Laravel’s default conventions.

+It includes:

+- a small authenticated note-taking application
+- a JSON API
+- a simple Blade + Tailwind UI
+- an AI-powered TL;DR summarization feature

+The goal is not feature richness but **architectural clarity**.

 ---

 ## Purpose

-This project exists to demonstrate:

-- Idiomatic Laravel API design
+This project exists as a **reference implementation** showing how a Laravel application can remain clean and maintainable without introducing unnecessary architectural layers.

+It demonstrates:

-- Token-based authentication using Laravel Sanctum (first-party API tokens)
+- idiomatic Laravel structure
-- Policy-driven authorization
+- policy-driven authorization
-- Form Request–based validation and authorization
+- form request validation
-- Clean JSON responses using API Resources
-- Behavior-focused feature and policy tests

-The goal is correctness and clarity, not feature breadth.
+- API resources for consistent JSON output
+- minimal domain behavior in models
+- behavior-focused testing
+- careful restraint around abstraction

 ---